If you see footprints on a hike, or regularly as part of your work, please take images for us!

 How to take an image of a footprint

 - If you can, find a trail of several footprints, and choose clear prints where you can see the outlines of the toes and heel.
-If you only see one, that’s OK too
+If you only see one, that’s OK too.

-- Align your lens directly overhead of the footprint and fill the camera frame.
+- Align your camera lens directly overhead of the footprint and fill the camera frame.
 Try to take images early morning and late afternoon when the light contrast is good.
 Avoid casting shadow on the footprint.

 - Place a metric ruler as the scale on bottom and left-hand axis, in relation to direction of travel.
 Leave about 2cm between the ruler and the print on each side.